The name says it all

 An appetite to match

 Giant Pacific octopuses have huge appetites.
 Their diets consist of crustaceans (Dungeness crabs are a particular favorite); mollusks such as clams, squid, and even other species of octopus; and fish.
 In the wild, their rocky dens can be recognized by the piles of discarded shells just outside the entrances.
 Giant Pacific octopuses can consume 2–4% and gain 1–2% of their body weight each day.
-That’s the equivalent of a 150-pound person eating up to six pounds of food and gaining up to 3 pounds every single day!
+That’s the equivalent of a 150-pound person eating up to six pounds of food and gaining up to three pounds every single day!
 Octopuses are the most efficient animals in converting food to body mass: even with all that eating and gaining, they never become fat.

 Generally nocturnal, giant Pacific octopuses move about and do their hunting at night.
 They use their arms, each covered with approximately 200 suckers, to find and hold their prey.
 Depending on the type of prey, they may paralyze prey such as fish with a toxic saliva, then tear into it with their parrot-like beak.
 Or, they may simply pull their prey’s defenses apart (as with crab shells) to get at the meal within.